-There is also a new Bell ICS contract for an initial term of three years starting August 2014.
-The minimum commitment is \$3,600 per month as follows:
+A Bell ICS contract for an initial term of three years started in August 2014.
+The minimum remaining commitment is \$3,600 per month as follows:

-8. Capital disclosure:
+6. Capital disclosure:

 The Company considers its capital to consist of its net assets.
 The Company's overall objective with respect to its capital is to fund the acquisition of capital assets, future projects and ongoing operations.
-The Company is not subject to externally imposed capital requirements and its overall strategy with respect to capital remains unchanged from the year ended December 31, 2013.
+The Company is not subject to externally imposed capital requirements and its overall strategy with respect to capital remains unchanged from the year ended December 31, 2014.

-9. Financial risks and concentration of credit risk:
+7. Financial risks and concentration of credit risk: